Feeding Washington

 client

-Northwest Harvest
+Northwest Harvestservices

-• Architecture
+- Architecture

-• Environmental
+- Environmental

-• Illustration
+- Illustration

-• Interior Design
+- Interior Design

-• Photography
+- Photography

 The Project

-Working together for
+Working together for the greater good

+As one of our partners, we have a ton of opportunity to blend the interior ideas of Grayscale Design Studio and our brand chops.
+When they approached us with a project to help a local non-profit, we couldn't wait to get started.
+Northwest Harvest works state wide to ensure every resident has access to fresh and healthy food, while preserving dignity and respect for the community.
 The new store and office was set to open in the SODO neighborhood of Seattle with the goal of creating a space that was less of what you would expect from a traditional food bank to one that reflected any other boutique grocery store in the city.
 GDS quickly got to work developing the modular shelving system that is not only beautiful and functional, but added distinct character to the store, while Allied8 planned the architecture of the space.
 Embr worked along side to create way finding, directional signage, illustrations and extended color palettes to complement the space.

 Illustration